AcademySoftwareFoundation/opencue.io/content/contributing/opencue/Getting started/getting-started-linux.md

    - The runtime environment of OpenJDK can be installed via `apt-get` on Ubuntu and other Debian based distros by following the steps on this [link](https://ubuntu.com/tutorials/install-jre#2-installing-openjdk-jre).

-      The JDK in addition to the JRE is needed in order to compile and run some specific Java-based software:
+      In addition to the JRE the JDK is needed in order to compile and run some specific Java-based software:

       ```shell
-       sudo apt install default-jdk
+       sudo apt install -y default-jdk
        ```